knpatel5900/Docker/README.md

 If prompted to accept the GPG key, verify that the fingerprint matches 060A 61C5 1B55 8A7F 742B 77AA C52F EB6B 621E 9F35, and if so, accept it.
 This command installs Docker, but it doesn’t start Docker.
 It also creates a docker group, however, it doesn’t add any users to the group by default.

+## Install using the convenience script

+Docker provides a convenience script at https://get.docker.com/ to install Docker into development environments non-interactively.
+The convenience script isn’t recommended for production environments, but it’s useful for creating a provisioning script tailored to your needs.
+Also refer to the install using the repository steps to learn about installation steps to install using the package repository.
+The source code for the script is open source, and can be found in the docker-install repository on GitHub.
+Always examine scripts downloaded from the internet before running them locally.
+Before installing, make yourself familiar with potential risks and limitations of the convenience script:

+The script requires root or sudo privileges to run.
+The script attempts to detect your Linux distribution and version and configure your package management system for you.
+The script doesn’t allow you to customize most installation parameters.
+The script installs dependencies and recommendations without asking for confirmation.
+This may install a large number of packages, depending on the current configuration of your host machine.
+By default, the script installs the latest stable release of Docker, containerd, and runc.
+When using this script to provision a machine, this may result in unexpected major version upgrades of Docker.
+Always test upgrades in a test environment before deploying to your production systems.
+The script isn’t designed to upgrade an existing Docker installation.
+When using the script to update an existing installation, dependencies may not be updated to the expected version, resulting in outdated versions.
+Tip: preview script steps before running

+        curl -fsSL https://get.docker.com -o get-docker.sh
+        sudo sh ./get-docker.sh --dry-run

+ **This example downloads the script from https://get.docker.com/ and runs it to install the latest stable release of Docker on Linux:**

+         curl -fsSL https://get.docker.com -o get-docker.sh
+         sudo sh get-docker.sh

+## Install pre-releases
+Docker also provides a convenience script at https://test.docker.com/ to install pre-releases of Docker on Linux.
+This script is equal to the script at get.docker.com, but configures your package manager to use the test channel of the Docker package repository.
+The test channel includes both stable and pre-releases (beta versions, release-candidates) of Docker.
+Use this script to get early access to new releases, and to evaluate them in a testing environment before they’re released as stable.

+**To install the latest version of Docker on Linux from the test channel, run:**

+         curl -fsSL https://test.docker.com -o test-docker.sh
+         sudo sh test-docker.sh

 ## Start Docker Service

         sudo systemctl start docker